Bergvca/string_grouper/tutorials/tutorial_1.md

 Name: company_id, dtype: object
 ```

-How this is processed, any database clean up, is out of the scope of this tutorial.
+How this is processed, as with any database clean up, is out of the scope of this tutorial.
 A first step however could be:

 1. Import the list of database IDs into the relevant database as a temporary table
 1. Do an inner-join with the original table the data was exported from and sort ascending by the 'name' column

-This will returned filtered rows with the 'name' field in adjacent rows showing similar matched strings.
+This will return filtered rows with the 'name' field in adjacent rows showing similar matched strings.